galaxyproject/galaxy-hub/content/events/gcc2023/register/index.md

 [Travel page](/events/gcc2022/travel/) for more details, but you are free to reserve whatever accommodation suits you most.

-## Cancelation
+## Cancellation

-There are fees and time invested into each registration and hence there are unfortunate cancelation fees.
+There are fees and time invested into each registration so there are associated cancellation fees.
 See the table below for the specifics.
 If you need to cancel your registration, please contact [Jenn Vessio](mailto:jvessio1@jhu.edu).

 | Cancelation date         | Cancelation fee |